lightning/bolts/01-messaging.md

   - upon receiving a message of _even_, unknown type:
     - MUST fail the channels.

-The messages are grouped logically into 4 groups, ordered by their most significant set bit:
+The messages are grouped logically into four groups, ordered by their most significant set bit:

   - Setup & Control (types `0`-`31`): messages related to connection setup, control, supported features, and error reporting.
 These are described below.
   - Channel (types `32`-`127`): messages used to setup and tear down micropayment channels.
 These are described in [BOLT #2](02-peer-protocol.md).
   - Commitment (types `128`-`255`): messages related to updating the current commitment transaction, which includes adding, revoking, and settling HTLCs, as well as updating fees and exchanging signatures.
 These are described in [BOLT #2](02-peer-protocol.md).
   - Routing (types `256`-`511`): node and channel announcements, as well as any active route exploration.
 These are described in [BOLT #7](07-routing-gossip.md).

-The size of the message is required to fit into a 2 byte unsigned int by the transport layer; therefore, the maximum possible size is 65535 bytes.
+The size of the message is required to fit into a 2-byte unsigned int by the transport layer; therefore, the maximum possible size is 65535 bytes.

 A node:
   - MUST ignore any additional data within a message, beyond the length it expects for that type.